 Check Your Vital Signs

-A quick check of your resting blood pressure, pulse, and heart rate ensure a smooth training program.
+A quick check of your resting blood pressure, pulse, and heart rate ensures a smooth training program.

 What Not To Do Before Training: